-Doctors may stop treatment temporarily if people develop another disorder that requires treatment or if side effects are severe and doctors must determine which drug is causing them.
-Stopping treatment is usually safe if all drugs are stopped at the same time.
-Drugs are restarted once the dose of the drug causing problems has been modified or another drug is substituted for it and doctors determine that it is safe to restart treatment.
+Doctors may stop treatment temporarily if people develop another disorder that requires treatment or if side effects are severe and doctors must determine which medication is causing them.
+Stopping treatment is usually safe if all medications are stopped at the same time.
+Medications are restarted once the dose of the medication causing problems has been modified or another medication is substituted for it and doctors determine that it is safe to restart treatment.
 An exception is abacavir.
-If people have had a fever or rash when they were taking abacavir, the drug should be permanently stopped.
+If people have had a fever or rash when they were taking abacavir, abacavir should be permanently stopped.
 Such people may have a severe, potentially fatal reaction to abacavir if they take it again.

 Prevention of opportunistic infections

-If the CD4 count drops below 50 cells per microliter of blood, azithromycin taken weekly or clarithromycin taken daily may prevent Mycobacterium avium complex infections Infections Caused by Bacteria Related to Tuberculosis (TB) The bacteria that cause tuberculosis (TB) are classified as mycobacteria.
-Many types of mycobacteria exist.
-Many of the types that do not cause tuberculosis (called nontuberculous mycobacteria)... read more .
-If people cannot take either of these drugs, they are given rifabutin.
+If the CD4 count drops below 50 cells per microliter of blood, azithromycin taken weekly or clarithromycin taken daily may prevent Mycobacterium avium complex infections Mycobacterium avium Complex (MAC) Infections Many species of mycobacteria exist.
+The species Mycobacterium tuberculosis is the one that causes tuberculosis.
+The other mycobacteria species that cause disease are discussed here.
+These... read more .
+If people cannot take either of these medications, they are given rifabutin.

 If cryptococcal meningitis Cryptococcosis Cryptococcosis is an infection caused by the fungus Cryptococcus neoformans or Cryptococcus gattii.
 People may have no symptoms or may have headache and confusion, a cough and... read more , pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more , thrush Symptoms , or a candidal infection in the vagina Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune... read more recurs, people may be given the antifungal drug fluconazole for a long time.
+Often, pneumonia is the final... read more , thrush Thrush Candidiasis is infection with the yeast Candida.
+Candidiasis tends to occur in moist areas of the skin.
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more , or a candidal infection in the vagina Vaginal Yeast Infection (Candidiasis) A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
+A vaginal yeast infection may cause intense itching... read more recurs, people may be given the antifungal medication fluconazole for a long time.

 Megestrol and dronabinol (a marijuana derivative) stimulate appetite.
 Many people find that natural marijuana is even more effective, and its use for this purpose has been legalized in a few states.